 Know when the clock started running on your debt before you do anything.
 Making a payment or even acknowledging the debt in some states can restart that clock.

-If you want to understand your full credit picture and identify which collection accounts are disputable, start with Credit Booster AI - it's built specifically for this kind of DIY credit work.
+If you want to understand your full credit picture and identify which collection accounts are disputable, start with Credit Booster AI has a breakdown - it's built specifically for this kind of DIY credit work.

 If you want deeper education on debt, credit scores, and building long-term financial health, Join Credit Club has the resources to take you from reactive to proactive.